 Sustainability Strategy (2020-26)

 During 2020, UCU reps at ARU were invited to comment on the drafting of ARU’s new Sustainability Strategy.
-The Strategy was approved at the start of October 2020 with a formal launch event to follow in the upcoming months.
+The Strategy was approved at the start of October 2020.
 The Sustainability Strategy can be read in full here.